Advertisement

 Teaching & learning

 Spanish and French available at GCSE and A level, taught from reception.
 Not many take two languages at GCSE, nine or 10 a year.
 Half the year group take all three sciences.
 Pupils taught in mixed-ability groups apart from maths and languages.
-Mat
+Maths

 Qualifications taken in 2024